Nonlinear Response Relations and Fluctuation-Response Inequalities for Nonequilibrium Stochastic Systems: Numerical Verifications

 Utilizing kinetic Monte Carlo simulations in conjunction with our trajectory-based response theory, we explicitly computed the first- and second-order derivatives of the particle flow rate with respect to the inverse temperature, $\beta$.
 The current-$\beta$ curve is maximized (flat) around $\beta = 0.8$, agreeing with our result of the first-order response curve crossing zero at that point.
 Furthermore, the inversion point of the current-$\beta$ curve around $\beta=2.0$ should correspond to a minimum of the first-order response curve, which is observed; also, the second-order response at the inversion point is indeed zero as in \cref{fig: current and response}.
-At $\beta=0.8$, the linear fluctuation-dissipation theorem struggles to describe the system's response behavior as the linear-order response vanishes.
-In this case, the system's response behavior is captured by the first nonvanishing-order response, which is the second-order response here.
-The results clearly reveal and validate the nonlinear temperature response behavior predicted by our theoretical framework, validating the accuracy and practical applicability of our approach.
-This illustrative example underscores our theory's ability to systematically capture subtle nonlinear and nonmonotonic response features that emerge in far-from-equilibrium systems, highlighting its potential utility in designing and controlling complex transport processes.
+At $\beta\approx 0.8$ the first-order response $\partial_\beta\langle J\rangle$ identically vanishes, so linear response theory alone provides no information about how the current varies with $\beta$ near this point.
+Our framework nevertheless remains predictive: the second-order response $\operatorname{Cov}(J,B_2)$, shown in \cref{fig: current and response}, is the leading nonvanishing sensitivity and correctly identifies $\beta\approx 0.8$ as a local extremum of $\langle J\rangle(\beta)$.
+We emphasize that the quantities plotted in \cref{fig: current and response}, $\operatorname{Cov}(J,\Lambda)$ and $\operatorname{Cov}(J,B_2)$, are \emph{exact estimators} of $\partial_\beta\langle J\rangle$ and $\partial_\beta^2 \langle J\rangle$ via \cref{eq: nonlinear response relation}.

+In concrete terms, the example illustrates three features that our framework captures systematically: (i) the current-$\beta$ curve is nonmonotonic, with a maximum near $\beta\approx 0.8$ and an inflection near $\beta\approx 2.0$; (ii) the linear response $\operatorname{Cov}(J,\Lambda)$ vanishes at the maximum, and the second-order response $\operatorname{Cov}(J,B_2)$ vanishes at the inflection, both in quantitative agreement with the locations of the extrema of $\langle J\rangle(\beta)$; and (iii) all of these response functions are obtained from a single unperturbed simulation, without perturbed ensembles or step-size tuning.
+In contrast to mean-field transport theories, which would smear out these features, and to finite-difference master-equation approaches, which would require a separate simulation for each parameter value and each order, our trajectory-based estimators provide exact closed-form access to the full nonlinear response at the detailed master-equation level.
+This illustrates the utility of the framework for designing and controlling complex transport processes with many microscopic parameters.